Education Amplifier

 Allow students the opportunity to come up with their own conclusions about what our individual identities look like and how our differences could create a collective American identity.
 One of the cornerstones of American democracy is our freedom to question, criticize, and form our own opinions.
 Modeling this in a classroom means asking open-ended questions that pertain to the subject matter without interjecting your own opinions.

-The most crucial conversations that will shape the future of America aren’t happening in the Capitol, but rather in our classrooms.
-Educators are informing, developing, and empowering the leaders of tomorrow.
+Educators are on the frontlines of shifting culture by informing, developing, and empowering the leaders of tomorrow.
 The images represented in Amplifier campaigns serve as a reminder of how our unique individual backgrounds help to create our collective identity.
-Appreciation and understanding of uncommon ground is even more important than the finding of common ground.
-These conversations in the classroom can help to promote an inclusive classroom and school culture, challenge the rising levels of intolerance and bigotry being perpetuated in the media and on school campuses, and empower the leaders of tomorrow to build an equitable society.
+In the classroom, dialogue about identity refers to discussions and activities that explore students’ individual and social identities, including their sense of self and the relationships they have with others.
+Identity conversations in the classroom can help to promote an inclusive classroom and school culture, challenge the rising levels of intolerance and bigotry being perpetuated in the media and on school campuses, and empower the leaders of tomorrow to build an equitable society.

 The Education Amplifier program, and Amplifier itself, are nonpartisan.
 None of the art or campaigns promote a specific ideological or political belief system to students.
 These critical conversations have been taught and promoted by both conservatives and liberals, and engage students not in a debate over politics, but instead in dialogue around human rights, respect, dignity, and resiliency.